gillesdelhaes/SimpleWatch/USER_GUIDE.md

 ### Can I get email alerts?

-Configure SMTP settings in `.env` file or docker-compose.yml.
-Email notifications are sent for status changes.
+Yes!
+Configure SMTP in Settings → Email Notifications.
+Then enable notifications for each service.
+See the "Setting Up Notifications" section above.

 ### Is there a mobile app?